Madrid Metro: Transport cards

 The standard Personal Card or Personal TTP can be obtained by filling out an application form, which can be done either online or in a pre-booked appointment at one of 22 of CRTM's dedicated management offices.
 The price of a Personal TTP is €4.00.
 Unlike Multicards, Personal Cards display the cardholder's name and photograph, and are therefore not transferrable: only the cardholder is permitted to use it.
 The cardholder may, however, still use their own card to travel together with other passengers (provided that the passengers start and end their journey together and that the card has been topped up with the appropriate number of additional single tickets for the accompanying travellers).
 A Personal TTP also includes within it (but does not display) its owner's other personal details, such as age, disability status and familial status; this allows the system to show the correct ticket prices to the cardholder, as these may vary depending on these factors.

-In addition to these, there are also two special types of personal TTPs, which are likewise non transferrable: the Children's Card and the Blue Card, both of which are obtainable by appointment without a charge.
-The former card allows children aged 4-6 to travel on the entire public transport network within the Community of Madrid for free.
-The latter, meanwhile, is intended for Spanish citizens registered in Madrid who meet certain age or disability conditions and have a limited income; it offers heavily discounted season tickets for the cardholding individual, although it may only be used on the parts of the Metro network that are within the municipality of Madrid itself (i.e., zone A) as well as on EMT Madrid's urban buses.
-(Note: The Metro Madrid website states that the Blue TTP may also be used on the inter-urban bus routes 500, 601 and 602; however, these routes were in fact discontinued in December 2024 and replaced by EMT Madrid's own bus routes.)
+In addition to these, there are also two special types of personal TTPs, which are likewise non-transferrable: the Children's Card and the Blue Card, both of which offer cheaper fares compared to the standard Personal Card (see fare discounts below).